Lower Assouad type dimensions of uniformly perfect sets in doubling metric spaces: Introduction

 We call the above four dimensions the \emph{lower Assouad type dimensions}.
-In this paper, we are interested in the relationships among the lower Assouad type dimensions.
+In this paper, we are interested in the relationship among the \emph{lower Assouad type dimensions}.
 We denote by $\underline{\dim}_B E$ the lower box-counting dimension and refer the readers to \cite{F2004,M1995} for the definition.
-For totally bounded set $E \subset X$ and any $\theta \in (0,1)$, combining the results of Fraser \cite{F2014}, Fraser and Yu \cite{FY2016A} and Chen et al. \cite{CDW2017}, we have
+For totally bounded sets $E \subset X$ and any $\theta \in (0,1)$, combining the results of Fraser \cite{F2014}, Fraser and Yu \cite{FY2016A} and Chen et al. \cite{CDW2017}, we have

-Moreover, the lower Assouad type dimensions can give an insight into the fractal sets having a certain degree of homogeneity, like self-similar sets, self-affine sets, etc. More discussion of lower Assouad type dimensions of fractal sets can be found in \cite{CWW2017,F2014,FY2016B,GH2017,GHM2016}.
+Moreover, the lower Assouad type dimensions can give an insight into the fractal sets having a certain degree of homogeneity, like self-similar sets, self-affine sets, etc. More \hong{ discussions of lower Assouad type dimensions of fractal sets can be found in \cite{F2014,FY2016B,CWW2017,GH2017,GHM2016}.}

-Owing to the local nature of the definitions, the lower Assouad type dimensions have some strange properties.
+Owing to the local nature of the definitions, the \emph{lower Assouad type dimensions} have some strange properties.
 For instance, the sets containing isolated points have lower Assouad type dimensions zero, and they may take value zero for an open set in $\mathbb{R}^1$ (see \cite[Exampe 2.5]{F2014}).
-However, K\"aenm\"aki et al. \cite{KLV2013} proved that the lower Assouad dimension is strict positive if and only if the set is uniformly perfect.
+K\"aenm\"aki et al. \cite{KLV2013} proved that the lower Assouad dimension is strict positive if and only if the set is uniformly perfect.
 On the other hand, Luukkainen \cite{L1998} showed that the lower Assouad type dimensions of a metric space is finite if it is doubling.
-To avoid some `strange' sets whose lower Assouad type dimensions are $0$ or $\infty$, we are mainly concerned with the uniformly perfect sets in a doubling metric space.
+Recall that the metric space $X$ is \emph{doubling} if there exists a constant $C \geq 1$ such that for any $x \in X$ and $R > 0$, $N_{R/2}(B(x,R) \cap X) \leq C$, and a subset $E \subset X$ is \emph{uniformly perfect} if there exists a constant $0 < a < 1$ so that for every $x \in E$ and $r > 0$ we have $B(x, r) \backslash B(x, ar) \neq \emptyset$ whenever $E \backslash B(x, r) \neq \emptyset$.
+To avoid some `strange' sets whose lower Assouad type dimensions are $0$ or $\infty$, we are mainly concerned with the uniformly perfect sets in doubling metric spaces.